 - Unlimited?
 Two weeks of flexible vacation and sick time?

-- How should my team be able to accrue, or earn, time off?
+- How should my team be able to accrue PTO hours or earn time off?

-- Do employees earn PTO based on how much they work or is it a fixed amount?
+- Do employees earn personal time based on how much they work, or is it a fixed amount?
+How long do new hires have to wait as part of my leave policy?

 - Do unused days roll over to the next year or get paid out if an employee is let go?